gvwilson/thirdbit/fiction/madica/index.md

 Laurellen sat on the fold-down cot by the wall.
 "They took him," she said in a small voice.
-"An elf dressed up like a doctor came in and poked and prodded us, and I thought that was going to be it, but then they saw his flumpy wing and..."
-Once again she had to fight tears.
+"An elf dressed up like a doctor came in and poked and prodded us, and I thought that was going to be it, but then they saw his flumpy wing and…" Once again she had to fight tears.
 "And then they took him away."

 Madica sat down beside her friend.
 "And what about the dinosaur?"